 Eplepai refers to a traditional Norwegian apple pie.
 In spite of its name, it more closely resembles a cake than a pie, made with diced apples that are stirred directly into the batter.
 When Norwegians make American-style apple pie, they call it Amerikansk eplepai.

 Skolebolle (or skolebrød) refers to a type of Norwegian sweet roll filled with custard and glazed with coconut shavings.
-It’s name literally means “school bun” (or “school bread”).
+Its name in Norwegian literally means “school bun” (or “school bread”).
 During World War II, parents had difficulty giving their children enough to eat so schools created skolebolle to help fatten them up.
 It’s been a Norwegian school tradition ever since.

 Skolebolle is one of many different types of bolle, a Norwegian bun made with lightly sweetened yeasted dough and cardamom.
 They can be served plain or made with different ingredients like raisins (rosinbolle), chocolate (sjokoladebolle), cinnamon, custard, and jam.

 Julekake (or julebrød) is a type of Norwegian Christmas bread.
-Popular during the holiday season, it’s spiced with cardamom and filled with candied fruits and raisins.
-Julekake is a type of kaffemat or coffee food that’s often served with butter and fruit jam.
+Popular during the holiday season in Norway, it’s spiced with cardamom and filled with candied fruits and raisins.
+Julekake is a type of kaffemat or Norwegian coffee food that’s often served with butter and fruit jam.